 Junk / Inoperable Vehicles:

 A junk or inoperable vehicle is defined as any vehicle not capable of traveling under its own powers, not bearing current registration plates, or which, for sixty (60) days or more, has not been in condition to be legally operated on the streets.
 In the City of Craig, any junk or inoperable vehicle must be within an approved solid six (6) foot fence or within a fully enclosed building.
-Residents are given ten (10) days to correct this violation.
-8.12.040(6) Through a cooperative program with the National Kidney Foundation, the City of Craig participates in the "Kidney Car Program".
-The program allows vehicle owners to donate motor vehicles to the Kidney Foundation.
+The National Kidney Foundation allows citizens to donate motor vehicles directly to the organization through their "Kidney Car Program".
 The donation is tax deductible.

 No person shall park any vehicle other than a motorcycle or moped in any front or side yard unless the vehicle is parked on a portion of the yard which provides direct access to a garage from a street, or on an improved side yard area having an inorganic surface and a border which defines the parking area.